There is a lot of information when it comes to Connectors!

 reset the source offsets: using Conduktor!

-Conduktor will look for the partition containing the latest occurence of your connector configuration, to know "where" to reset it.
+Conduktor will look for the partition containing the latest occurrence of your connector configuration, to know "where" to reset it.

 Here is an example: